 Go Tri-Valley

-No bus service in your area or heading out after service hours?
-Check out Go Tri-Valley.
-For eligible rides this program pays half your fare (up to $5) for up to 10 rideshare trips on Uber and Lyft each month that start and end in Dublin, Pleasanton, and Livermore.
+Effective May 1, the Go Tri-Valley program was modified so that only trips taken between the hours of 9pm – 6am will be eligible for the discount.
+This program pays half your fare, up to $4.00, for up to 10 eligible rideshare trips on Uber and Lyft each month that start and end in Dublin, Pleasanton, and Livermore.

 Here’s how it works: